ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 ### CSW Setup

 #### Set up appropriate environment variables

 Add the following lines to ~/.bashrc (on linux, or startup file appropriate to your linux shell):

+`export interfaceName=machine interface name;`
+`export clusterSeeds=IP:5552`

-export interfaceName=machine interface name;   (The interface name of your machine can be obtained by running: ifconfig) export clusterSeeds=IP:5552
+The IP and interface name of your machine can be obtained by running: ifconfig

 #### Download and Run CSW

-Download CSW-APP to a directory of choice and extract https://github.com/tmtsoftware/csw/releases
+Download CSW-APP to a directory of choice and extract

-cd csw-apps-0.6.0/bin
+https://github.com/tmtsoftware/csw/releases

+Download and unzip csw app.
 For the first time start location service and configuration service using initRepo argument.
+`cd csw-apps-0.6.0/bin`

-./csw-cluster-seed --clusterPort 5552
+`./csw-cluster-seed --clusterPort 5552`
-./csw-config-server --initRepo
+`./csw-config-server --initRepo`

-Then later all csw services can be started or stopped using ./csw-services.sh start
+Then later all csw services can be started or stopped using
-./csw-services.sh stop
+`./csw-services.sh start`
+`./csw-services.sh stop`

 ## Build and Running the Template